Bechdel test: Application

 In addition to films, the Bechdel test has been applied to other media such as television series, video games and comics.
 In theater, British actor Beth Watson launched a "Bechdel Theatre" campaign in 2015 that aims to highlight test-passing plays.

-In 2021, a TV provider from Israel called Partner TV endorsed the test in their platforms with a special mark added to the movies who pass the test.

 Pass and fail proportions

-The website bechdeltest.com is a user-edited database of some 6,500 films classified by whether they pass the test, with the added requirement that the women must be named characters.
-As of 2022, it listed 58% of these films as passing all three of the test's requirements, 10% as failing one, 22% as failing two, and 10% as failing all three.
+The website bechdeltest.com is a user-edited database of over 10,000 films classified by whether they pass the test, with the added requirement that the women must be named characters.
+As of 2022, it listed 57% of films in its database as passing all three of the test's requirements, 10% as failing one, 22% as failing two, and 11% as failing all three.

 According to Mark Harris of Entertainment Weekly, if passing the test were mandatory, it would have jeopardized half of the 2009 Academy Award for Best Picture nominees.
 The news website Vocativ, when subjecting the top-grossing films of 2013 to the Bechdel test, concluded that roughly half of them passed (although some dubiously) and the other half failed.

+A 2018 BBC analysis revealed that among the 89 films that won the Academy Award for Best Picture, 44 (49%) successfully met the criteria of the Bechdel test.
+The study found that a higher percentage of Best Picture winners passed in the 1930s than in 2018.
+A 2022 study found that 49.6% of the 1,200 most popular movies globally over the previous 40 years passed the Bechdel test.

 Writer Charles Stross noted that about half of the films that do pass the test only do so because the women talk about marriage or babies.
 Works that fail the test include some that are mainly about or aimed at women, or which do feature prominent female characters.
 The television series Sex and the City highlights its own failure to pass the test by having one of the four female main characters ask: "How does it happen that four such smart women have nothing to talk about but boyfriends?
-It's like seventh grade with bank accounts!"
+It's like seventh grade with bank accounts!".

 Films set in alternative or future worlds, such as fantasy and science fiction, are more likely to pass the Bechdel test.
 This may be because these genres are more likely to avoid traditional gender roles and stereotypes.